-30.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged.

-- a person in relation to whom a moratorium period under a debt relief order applies (under Part 7A of the Insolvency Act 1986). - 30.3 a person who has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it. - a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him.
+- a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged. - a person in relation to whom a moratorium period under a debt relief order applies (under Part 7A of the Insolvency Act 1986). - 28.3 a person who has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it. - a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him. - 28.5 Further provisions as to disqualification of Directors are included in Annex 6.

-31. Board of Directors - meetings
+29. Board of Directors - meetings

-- 31.1 Meetings of the Board of Directors shall be open to members of the public.
-Members of the public may be excluded from a meeting for special reasons. - 31.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
+- 29.1 Meetings of the Board of Directors shall be open to members of the public.
+Members of the public may be excluded from a meeting for special reasons. - 29.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
 As soon as practicable after holding a meeting, the Board of Directors must send a copy of the minutes of the meeting to the Council of Governors.

-32. Board of Directors - standing orders
+30. Board of Directors - standing orders

-The standing orders for the practice and procedure of the Board of Directors are attached at Annex 7.
+The standing orders for the practice and procedure of the Board of Directors are attached at Annex 8.

-33. Board of Directors - conflicts of interest of directors
+31. Board of Directors - conflicts of interest of directors